 - Strong hair: Our second goal is for our body to produce a healthy hair composition.
 We want strong hair, that can deal with the stresses of everyday life.
 We don’t want sick hair that breaks at the slightest sign of stress.

 - Growth: And our third goal is the most important hair goal for many people.
 Growth!
 We want to make sure that our hair growth is as fast as possible.

 You certainly know there is a limit to the speed at which hair can naturally grow.
 But a healthy hair diet can help with this.

 Food for healthy hair roots

-Let’s start by looking at food for healthy hair roots.
+Let’s start by looking at foods for strong hair roots.